mark-sch/evcc/README.md

 | ------------------------ | --------------------------------- |
 | ![Sunny5 Smartbox comes with ioBroker](https://github.com/mark-sch/evcc/blob/master/docs/screenshot_mobile_vis.jpeg?raw=true) | ![Every Smartbox has remote access capabilities](https://github.com/mark-sch/evcc/blob/master/docs/screenshot_mobile_evcc.jpeg?raw=true) |

+## What's new?
+- Load management with multiple loadpoints: e.g. press pv mode twice to set a charge priority
+- Load limitation feature on site level: e.g. multiple loadpoints can share a single 16A grid connection.
+- New contactor wellness feature.
+Purpose: Minimize contactor switching on ev batteries by avoiding unnecessary charger turn offs on low pv power.
+This feature also avoids that many ev's are falling asleep after a certain amount of turn on/offs.
+A turn off delay will by dynamically calculated based on the houshold battery soc.
+- Show more details of the system state in the Gui: "Home battery has priority over ev", "Enable/disable delay of charging process", "Immediate charging to minSoc treshold" and so on.
+- Backend enhancement to support login and user permissions (when using Sunny5 Smartbox)
+- Extended MQTT getter/setter for smarthome integration
+- Gui: window toast message throttling
+- Show charging current in GUI
+- Destinguish between foreign and configured vehicles, e.g. switch foreign ev's after connect to mode stop and switch to pv mode when the own vehicle is connected.
+- Measure and display houshold consumption metering in evcc GUI

 ## evcc Features

 - Responsive user interface, for mobile, tablet and large screens